 - Kernel threads must be supported by the kernel.
-User threads do not require any kernel support. - User threads are invisible to the kernel.
-With kernel threads, the kernel is aware of the processes in the system, and also any threads contained within the processes.

-- When one user thread blocks, all threads in the same process block.
+User threads do not require any kernel support and can be implemented directly in user space.
+(The first version of pthreads in Linux used this method.) - User threads are invisible to the kernel.
+With kernel threads, the kernel is aware of the processes in the system, and also any threads contained within the processes. - When one user thread blocks, all threads in the same process block.
 In a kernel-thread, threads that are not in the same process as the blocked thread can continue to execute. - With user threads, the threading library schedules the threads.
 The threading library is just another segment of code in the process.
 With kernel threads, the kernel schedules the different processes that make up the multi-threaded computation.

 User threads are the only option if the kernel does not provide thread support.
 Under this model, if one thread is blocked, the entire computation is blocked.
+Since all the threads of a particular task are contained in a single process, and are "hidden" from the kernel, user threads cannot take advantage of multiple processors.

-If the kernel provides support for threads, than the system can use the one-to-one or many-to-many threading model.
+If the kernel provides support for threads, than the system can use the one-to-one or many-to-many threading models.
 Under these models, a blocked thread does not necessarily block the entire computation.
+In addition, if the system contains multiple processors, the kernel can schedule threads from the same task to run in parallel.

-4.5 Describe the actions taken by \dots
+4.5 Describe the actions taken by $\dots$

-Kernel threads are regular user processes except that they share text, data and heap segments.
+Kernel threads are regular user processes, except that they share text, data and heap segments with other threads the same computation.
 Thus, switching between kernel threads is the same as switching between processes.